HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-update-webshpere-for-oidc.md

 !!!note
     In case you desire to fully detach your WebSphere environment from the user federation, this is considered a "transient user" setup.
 This requires additional steps to be performed and are outlined in [Updating WebSphere to support OIDC Authentication for DX with Transient Users](transient-users/dx-update-webshpere-for-oidc-transient-users.md).

-Once you have updated WebSphere to support OIDC authentication for DX, you should look at steps outlined in [Adjusting the DX Login flow for OIDC](./dx-integration.md).
+Once you have updated WebSphere to support OIDC authentication for DX,  look at the steps outlined in [Adjusting the DX Login flow for OIDC](./dx-integration.md).